viveksingh912/Vision/README.md

 # Vision
-This is  a Video Sharing Web app create Using MERN stack and Firebase
+This is  a Video Sharing Web app created Using MERN stack and Firebase